itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/01_Environment_Setup/01_Environment_Overview/index.md

 ![dynatrace1](../../../assets/images/d1.png)

-As you see, it's difficult to locate an specific service with the current configuration, next we are going to solve that by creating service tags.
-This would allow us to identify our services in later labs.
+As you see, it's difficult to locate an specific service with the current configuration, next we are going to solve that by using service tags.

 #### Part 1: Create a Naming Rule for Process Groups
 1. Go to **Settings**, **Process and containers**, and click on **Process group naming**.